Burscough: Burscough F.C.

 Burscough F.C. play at New Victoria Park, having moved from the now demolished Victoria Park in 2020.
 They won the FA Trophy in 2003 when they defeated conference side Tamworth in the final at Villa Park.
 In the 2005-06 FA Cup competition they beat league side Gillingham 3–2 at home in the first round.
 After winning the Northern Premier League in 2007, they were then relegated from the Conference North to the NPL Premier Division in the 2008–09 season.
-A further relegation followed and the club now play in the NPL Division 1 (North).
+Two further relegations followed and the club now play in the North West Counties League Premier Division.

 Allotment society

 Although the allotments in Burscough have been used since the construction of the Richmond Avenue housing estate, the need for a formal society was identified by the Parish Council in order to obtain further land for allotments in Burscough.
 Following a series of meetings a society was formed and the constitution agreed during a meeting on 23 November 2011.